 How a Credit Limit Is Determined

-When you apply for a credit card, the credit card issuer will require you to disclose certain financial information like your monthly housing payment and income.
+When you apply for a credit card, the issuer will require you to disclose certain financial information like your monthly housing payment and income.
 Based on that information and your credit score, the issuer determines the amount of credit you will receive.
-If you are granted a high credit limit, it usually means that the issuer trusts that you can repay your debts promptly.
+If you are granted a high credit limit, it usually means they trust that you can repay your debts promptly.
 Lower limits typically mean the issuer wants to minimize its risk.

 Some common factors that determine your credit limit are:

 - Credit score: Your credit score determines your creditworthiness based on your credit history.
 Lenders and card issuers use your credit score to assess whether or not you will repay your debts.
 Maintaining good credit scores can help you access higher limits.

 - Annual income: How much you earn generally affects how much you can afford to borrow and repay.
 There’s a better chance for you to get a high credit limit if you have a higher annual income.
 However, this is not always guaranteed as issuers consider other factors, too.

 - Payment history: Your credit history shows your ability to manage your debt obligations, including credit cards and any loans.
 Negative information on your payment history, such as late payments, high balances, and overdue accounts, will make it less likely for you to receive a high limit.